-Our consolidated financial statements are prepared in accordance with US GAAP and include the accounts of the Company, its wholly owned subsidiaries and other entities in which the Company has a controlling financial interest.
-We eliminate from our financial results all significant intercompany transactions.
-The Company does not have any investments in entities it believes are variable interest entities for which the Company is the primary beneficiary.
+Our consolidated financial statements are prepared in accordance with US GAAP and include the accounts of the Company, our wholly owned subsidiaries and other entities in which we have a controlling financial interest.
+We eliminate from our financial results all significant inter-company transactions.
+We do not have any investments in entities we believe are variable interest entities for which we are the primary beneficiary.